These early archaeological campaigns led to new catalogs of inscriptions that built upon

 Répertoire d'épigraphie sémitique (

-RÉS), many still remained outside of the
+Corpus, regrettably many remained outside of the

-texts: VII 1950; indices: VIII 1968).
+RÉS (1950).
 Besides such inadequacies in coverage, the

 Among the well-known stelae notably absent from the